-By increasing the effective gear ratio when you are the strongest, yes, it does help with climbing.
+Yes.
+Increasing the effective gear ratio when you are the strongest does help with climbing.

 While your power phase will benefit only a bit from an oval chainring, your recovery phases and dead spots are where the biggest improvements for climbing happen.

 If you think about it, the hardest thing while climbing is that first push of each pedal stroke.
 It proceeds right after the recovery phase, which completely interrupts the flow.
 By making recovery phases easier, you are able to pedal more smoothly and that is the key to an easy climb.